- #1 Vita

 Lecture series at the ancient library of University of Art in Berlin; platform of knowledge exchange and talk between the arts; participation and engagement of professors of all different faculties of art, design, music, drama and architecture reflecting individual & artistic strategies of "how to do the art" and "how to teach the art"; invitation of two professors for each evening event, moderated in cooperation with Prof. Dr. Gundel Mattenklott, initiated & realized together with Christian Pieper.

-Wednesday midday public presentation of ongoing research projects by one member of the faculty's teaching staff; discussion and peer review of research projects of all disciplines – architecture, urban planning, architecture & art theory, heritage, art, engineering, with feedback & debate by the interdisciplinary colleagues; public round table debates at the end of each semester (founded by Dagmar Jäger in 2003, continued until 2007, moderated in a team of two or three faculty members)
+Wednesday midday public presentation and evaluation of on-going research projects by one member of the faculty's teaching staff; discussion and peer review of research projects of all disciplines – architecture, urban planning, architecture & art theory, heritage, art, engineering, with feedback & debate by the interdisciplinary staff; public round table debates at the end of each semester.
+Goal: Open-minded discourses, learning of different approaches, methods and discipline specific cultures and terminologies, support of trans-disciplinary projects and teaching approaches.
+Founded by Dagmar Jäger with Ulrike Wulf-Rheidt in 2003, directed and moderated until 2007 of D. Jäger, each session in changing teams.

 Selected artistic & scientific books and article publications, provided with short explanations.
 The complete & uncommented list of publications, as well as a variety of open-access publications are available online:

 (2016/2017) Reiseuni Report | Making Of European Architecture Dialogue